 Following an inquest Feb.
 25, a coroner’s jury issued the same verdict in all four deaths.
 It read:

 The victim came to his death February 23 from a fracture of the skull and other injuries received in an explosion in Citizens’ mine A February 23.
 The explosion as caused by a blowout shot.
 We the jury believe that this was an improperly placed shot, that the regular shot firer was negligent in not properly reporting these shots.
 We would censure the management of this mine for failing to have this part of the mine sprinkled at proper intervals and for allowing shots to be fired while men were still in the mine.

-Researcher Wayne Hinton included the text of the 1918 Illinois Coal Report’s coverage of the incident on his website, Wayne’s World of History & Genealogy.
-Like the inquest verdict, the report suggests a variety of safety violations were to blame:
+Researcher Wayne Hinton included the text of the 1918 Illinois Coal Report’s coverage of the incident on his former website.
+Like the inquest verdict, the report suggested a variety of safety violations were to blame:

 At the face of the 1st and 2d south entries was found a number of unlawful drill holes which had been fired by the regular shot firers.

 All that section in 1st and 2d south off the main east is in an unlawful and dusty condition.

 In room No. 3 off No. 1 south offset evidence showed that dust had been unloaded along the track, and it was in this room that the most violent results of the explosion were seen.

 The explosion of dust caused by the windy shots, destroyed the slack and dirt stoppings in eight crosscuts, throwing the material to the west.
 These crosscuts had been built with unlawful material.

 The direction of the force of the explosion was north and west.